 What insurance cover do I need for a valet service?

 A valet service involves customers leaving their cars with an operator who will then park the car for them.
 When you leave your car with an operator it’s your responsibility to ensure insurance cover is in place.
-Some insurance policies may exclude damage caused when a car is left with a valet service, so it is worth checking with your insurer before you book.
+Some insurance policies may exclude damage caused when a car is left with a valet service, so it is worth checking with your insurance provider before you book.
 The easiest way to check whether your insurance covers you for a valet service is to read the terms and conditions displayed in your policy documents.

 If you find that your insurance policy does not cover your car for a valet service, you may need to speak to the car parking operator to see if they have any insurance in place.
 The last thing you would want is to return from your holiday to realise that your car has been damaged and is not covered under any insurance.